Dmnk28/blog/README.md

 From there on it's my own design, thinking and style of implementation.

 ## ToDos
-- Long Cards for BlogList (Horizontal Carrousel ??!)
+* Long Cards for BlogList (Horizontal Carrousel ??!)
-- Some Kind of Carrousel/Slider for recent Blogposts
+* Some Kind of Carrousel/Slider for recent Blogposts
-- Images
+* Images
+* Make an Recipe App for the Food-Stuff to link to
+    * Make it in Vue!

 ## What I learned
 ### in general: